Registered Nurse Application Process

 - College assessment test results or indication by counselor that this requirement has been met through equivalent courses or activities

-- LVN applicants need to provide a copy of active LVN license, work verification letter on Cerritos form (available in the Health Occupations Office and on nursing webpage) and LVN transcript
+- LVN applicants need to provide a copy of active LVN license, work verification letter on Cerritos form (available in the Health Occupations Office) and LVN transcript

 3. LVN applicants and transfer students seeking entry at NRSG 220 or above will be scheduled for a medication calculation examination that will be given in N25/26.